munzoorf95/Flight-Instrument/README.md

     </body>
     </html>

 Now the resize works.
 Try it [here](https://jsbin.com/foqiyu/edit?html,output).
 Notice how cleanly the image appears after zooming.
 If you zoomed a single jpg or png image it would be pixelated.

-### Aircraft Altimeter
+### Aircraft Gauges
-Ok, now that we can include an svg on a page and do something with it, lets get a little more complex.
-How about drawing a representation of an aircraft altimeter?
-An aircraft altimeter has a static background and some moving parts, the needle and the altitude readout (the 'drum').
-[Here is an example](https://en.wikipedia.org/wiki/Altimeter#Use_in_aircraft).
-Some altimeters have 2 needles so we will leave that as an exercise for the reader.

-We will explore two approaches to rendering the svg:
-* construct the svg offline using an editor or graphics program like [Inkscape](https://inkscape.org) and include the svg xml inline in the HTML document on the server side.
-* construct the svg from scratch on the client using javascript.

-In both cases, once the svg is available, we will then manipulate the altimeter to vary the altitude and see how that works.

-(for now, compare the html code example/static/altimeter.html vs example/client/altimeter.html)
+The implementations of the gauges in this collection have two options: include the svg element for the gauge in the html and attach to it, or generate the svg on the client side.
+In both cases, once the svg is loaded or generated, the javascript to control them are the same.
+Each gauge has some functions in common and some functions unique to the gauge type.

 #### Aircraft Altitmeter : static svg in the HTML

+#### Aircraft Altimeter  : client side draw

-#### Aircraft Altimeter  : generate the svg image on the client
+#### Aircraft Airspeed Indicator : static svg in the HTML

+#### Aircraft Airspeed Indicator : client side draw